geo-mac/marp/marp_projects/vault/MDG conference 2023/mdg-paper-1.md

 ---
 # In 2013

-Publication lifecycles and scholarly entities remain relatively simpler
+Publication lifecycles and scholarly entities remain relatively simple

+---
+# SWAP circa 2008

+SWAP: Scholarly Works Application Profile [REF]
+- Clear motivation; supported by Jisc
+- Recognized importance of relations between entities
+- Used FRBR properly!

+Never adopted by repositories
+- Overkill in 2008
+- Difficult to implement within repository software
+- Too esoteric for those working with scholarly digital content
+- Useful conceptual exercise but did not address discovery satisfactorily

 ---
 # In 2023